-Ch nild Self-harm - eating disorders, self-mutilation and Poor self-image, self-harm, self-hatred suicide attempts Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or anal area Sudden changes in school work habits, become truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
-Excessively interested in the child.
+Ch ild Self-harm - eating disorders, self-mutilation and suicide attempts Poor self-image, self-harm, self-hatred Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or anal area Sudden changes in school work habits, become truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment Parent History of sexual abuse Family/environment Marginalised or isolated by the community.
+History of sexual abuse Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or History of sexual abuse Excessively interested in the child.
+Marginalised or isolated by the community.
 History of mental health, alcohol or drug misuse or domestic violence.
-Parent displays inappropriate behaviour towards the child or other children History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Conviction for sexual offences Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault Comments made by the parent/carer about the child.
-Grooming behaviour Lack of sexual boundaries Physical or sexual assault or a culture of physical chastisement.
+History of sexual abuse Excessively interested in the child.
+Parent displays inappropriate behaviour towards the Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple History of sexual abuse Excessively interested in the child.
+Parent displays inappropriate behaviour towards the child or other children Marginalised or isolated by the community.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of